treeverse/lakeFS/docs/deploying/upgrade.md

 # Migrating from lakeFS < 0.30.0

-Starting version 0.30.0, lakeFS handles your committed metadata in a new way, which is more robust and has better performance.
+Starting version 0.30.0, lakeFS handles your committed metadata in a [new way](https://docs.google.com/document/d/1jzD7-jun-tdU5BGapmnMBe9ovSzBvTNjXCcVztV07A4/edit?usp=sharing){: target="_blank" }, which is more robust and has better performance.
 To move your existing data, you will need to run the following upgrade command with the updated lakefs binary:

 ```shell